 Where are the highlights along the wall?
 Hadrian's Wall in Pictures

-There are views for days and much to explore across the full breadth of Hadrian's Wall Country.
+There are views for days along Hadrian's Wall and so much to explore across the full breadth of Hadrian's Wall Country.
 It may be daunting to know where to start or where to go to find the most spectacular views.
 Local photographer Roger Clegg has captured some of the majestic views throughout the seasons along Hadrian's Wall in a series of photo galleries so you can discover the historic landmark wherever you are in the world.
-Roger has shared nine of his favourite areas of Hadrian's Wall with us in a series of photos and captions below.

 Black Carts is at the eastern end of the amazing central section of Hadrian’s Wall.
 There is a long stretch of the Wall and the North Ditch.
 To the east the land falls away to the River North Tyne frequently creating early morning mist and fog that extends up the hill generating atmospheric pictures, especially at sunrise This can evoke the sense of a time long gone.